Updated October 19, 2023

 There are many characteristics specific to long-term financing.
 Some of the significant ones are as follows.

 - It is mostly used for supporting long-term ventures, such as mergers & acquisitions, expansion of production facilities, funding share repurchases, etc.

 - The tenor for long-term financing usually falls in the range of 5 to 25 years.
 Such longer maturities are ideal for businesses seeking to refinance their obligations beyond the usual bank tenor.

-- In the case of long-term financing, the cost of capital is usually fixed in nature, which helps mitigate the financial risks associated with interest rate volatilities.
+- Long-term financing typically fixes the cost of capital, which mitigates the financial risks associated with interest rate volatilities.